SA’s Uthuni rolling out P2P language-learning platform

 The startup, which was self-funded until it was selected to take part in the Cape Town-based Injini ed-tech incubator at the end of last year, charges institutions or individual users a subscription fee that provides them with 12 lessons of 15 minutes per month.

-Da Costa said building a user base had been challenging, but Uthuni was now looking to expand outside of South Africa.
+Da Costa said building a user base had been challenging, but Uthini was now looking to expand outside of South Africa.

 “Going from MVP to a mass scale pilot of more than 600 users was a significant challenge, but we were able to learn a significant amount from it.
 That being said, we’ve been fortunate to be a part of the Injini incubator and have had some great mentors who have supported us all along the way and helped offset these difficulties,” he said.